visika/tesi-magistrale/thesis.typ

 The quantity $E_"gas"$ is calculated in the same manner as in @sec-molecule, however, with the distinction that optimization was not performed;
-to align the computed results with the reference paper, the same fixed gas phase molecule was used, referenced as Patridge 1997 from the authors.
+to align the computed results with the reference paper, the same fixed gas phase molecule was used, referenced as Patridge 1997 from the original authors, to correctly reproduce the computational setup.

 #figure(
   image("simulazioni/02_water/03_ICE13_lattice_energies/absolute_lattice_energy.svg"),